International Sim Cards and Mobile Phones

 International Student in the US

 You are an international student who will live in the US for at least four years.
-You are already paying a monthly fee for VOIP service, and plan to use that as your main source of international communication.
-Because you are in the US, you will also use Google Hangouts as much as possible because it provides free calls to US numbers.
-Therefore you don’t plan to use your cell that much and want cell service in the US at an absolute minimum cost.
+You are already paying a monthly fee for VOIP service (like Skype), and plan to use that as your main source of international communication.
+However, you plan to use your cell phone often for domestic calls and texts.
 Luckily, you already have an unlocked GSM phone from your home country.
-You shop around and find a prepaid PAYGO SIM, rather than a monthly package.
+You shop around and find a data plan with unlimited domestic text, talk and data at a reasonable rate.

 Short-term Study Abroad